 Students and faculty accused of violating their school’s Title IX misconduct policies (e.g., accused of sexual assault, harassment, dating violence, stalking, etc.) need the help of an advisor.
 According to federal regulations, that advisor may be an attorney but does not have to be.
-If they do not choose an advisor, their school will appoint one for them—at least for the trial-like hearing (if there is one).
+If they do not choose an advisor, their school may be obligated to appoint one for them—at least for the trial-like hearing (if there is one).

 While virtually anyone can serve as an advisor, if you are seeking any kind of trained assistance your choices will come down to either a school-appointed advisor or an “independent professional advisor.”
 A school-appointed advisor is just that: someone appointed by the school to assist accused students and faculty (“respondents”).
 An independent professional advisor is not pre-selected by the school and instead takes on advisees as clients.